Monira07/demo-transaction-api-jmeter/README.md

-# Project Title: Automate a demo fintech transaction API by JMETER
+# Project Title: Automate a demo fintech transaction API performance testing by JMeter
 ## Project Name: Dmoney

 Project Summary: This system integrates various financial services, enabling users to manage their finances efficiently and securely from a single application.
 There are four types of users like Admin, Agent, Customer, and Merchant.